 Community governance reviews

-The powers we have to carry out a CGR can include many of the electoral arrangements at parish level including
+The powers we have to carry out a CGR can also include the electoral arrangements at parish level such as:

 The areas affected are:

-We are also carrying out a review following local representations indicating that the residents Gunn, feel more closely related and associated to the Goodleigh parish rather than the Swimbridge parish.
-We are proposing to move that area to the Goodleigh parish.
+As well as this, we also carried out a review following local representations indicating that the residents of Gunn, felt more closely related and associated to the Goodleigh parish rather than the Swimbridge parish.
+We proposed moving that area to the Goodleigh parish.
 (1,923 KB).
 This has also been approved and will be introduced at the same time.